Performance management on Linux hosts is a task that takes time, knowledge of the command-line interface and a...

 The sar command also collects statistics on memory, devices, network and blocks.

 To specify what data is displayed, use the -b switch to see block device statistics, the -n switch to see network data and the -r switch to see memory utilization.
 You can also specify the –A switch to see all collected data.

 You can run sar and output data to another file for more extensive data collection.
 To do this, add the -o switch and file name, the time interval between collections and the count of intervals to record.
 If you omit the count, then sar will continuously collect data:

 $ sar -A -o /var/log/sar/sar.log 600 >/dev/null 2>&1 &

--A), logging to the /var/log/sar/sar.log file, collecting every 600 seconds or five minutes continuously and then backgrounding the process.
-If we then want to display this data back we can use the sar command with the
+Here, you collect all data (-A), log to the /var/log/sar/sar.log file, update IT every five minutes continuously and then background the process.
+If you want to display this data back, add the -f switch like so:

 $ sar -A -f /var/log/sar/sar.log

 This displays all the data collected while you ran the sar job.
 You can also take and graph sar data using tools like ksar.